Absynth-Vibe-Coding/Heart-Mula-Comfy-UI/README.md

 Info: you can still get ooms, then just retry but its still going to be faster when it works using the quantization<br><br>
 Try more codec steps now since its faster, depends on how much vram you have. on 16gb vram use codec steps 2 else you probably get ooms
+If it starts geting really slow then restart comfy.

 --------------------------------------------------------------------------------------------------------------------------------